 Sunrise and Sunset

-During the day the sky appears to be blue, this is because the sunlight is scattered by the small particles in the atmosphere, and blue light is scattered more than red light due to its shorter wavelength.
-This scattering of light can occur at all parts of the electromagnetic spectrum and is called Rayleigh scattering.
-Sunrise and sunset look redder as the path the light takes from the Sun passes through much more of our atmosphere, so the blue light is scattered so much we can't see it, and the longer wavelengths (redder light) appear much more strongly.
+The colour of the sky changes at sunrise and sunset.
+During the daytime the sky looks light blue.
+This is because small particles in the atmosphere scatter the sunlight.
+Blue light is scattered more than red light due to its shorter wavelength.
+This is called Rayleigh scattering.
+Sunrise and sunset look redder because the light from the Sun passes through more of our atmosphere.
+The blue light is scattered so much we can't see it.
+This leaves the longer, redder wavelengths of light.
+Did you know all parts of the electromagnetic spectrum can be scattered by the atmosphere?

 The following interactive tools allow you to find out when the sun will rise and set where you live: